Gondwana-Collection-Logo

 To most, the name Cape Cross relates to the Fur Seal Reserve along the Namibian Skeleton Coast.
 However, its origins are rather interesting.
 During the Great Exploration, the Portuguese were the first Europeans to land on Namibian soil.
 Namely, Diogo Cão in 1486.
 Before shipping out, he erected a stone cross in honour of the king of Portugal.

 The crosses served varied purposes.
-Some symbolized religion, proclamation of ownership of the land and of course landmarks for passing ships.
-Centuries later the cross was taken down and sent to a museum in Berlin.
-And replaced with another cross, constructed by German settlers in the 1800’s.
+Some symbolised religion, proclaimed ownership of the land, and, of course, served as landmarks for passing ships.
+Centuries later, the cross was taken down and sent to a museum in Berlin.
+It was replaced with another cross, constructed by German settlers in the 1800s.

-Eventually the German colonials invested further research into Cape Cross and found the massive Cape Fur Seal colony.
+Eventually, the German colonials invested further research into Cape Cross and found the massive Cape Fur Seal colony.
 The Englishman who was doing the exploring also found a great reserve of guano (i.e. bird poo).
-Yes, most of us would not find this discovery all too interesting.
-However, there was a great need for the product in England to be used as fertilizer.
+Yes, most of us would probably find this discovery rather uninteresting.
+However, there was a great need for the product in England to be used as a fertiliser.

-Finally in 2001 all that remained was demolished to make way for the Cape Cross Lodge and the Reserve was founded.
+Finally, in 2001, all that remained was demolished to make way for the Cape Cross Lodge, and the Reserve was founded.
 Today, the location serves as an attraction to visitors.
-It is strange to think how much happened at the site and how things have shifted over time.
+It is strange to think about how much happened at the site and how things have shifted over time.

 This is a great place to visit while staying at The Delight Hotel in Swakopmund.